EChDatAnyl/Cognos_Project/README.md

 # Cognos_Project
 Here are the projects I did from the open source Kaggle worksets.
-That is for Professional Profoilo purposes.
+That is for Professional Portfolio purposes.